afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 - where :
   - $y$ : measurements
-  - $i$ : the number of experiments/ independent measurements
+  - $i$ : the number of experiments / independent measurements
   - $x$ : actual resistance (constant)
   - $\nu$ : measurement noise

 - Experimentation scenarion :
   - after 4 measurements
   - We define a scalar noise term that is independent of the noise terms
-  - Statistically, we say the noise is independent and indentically distributed (IID)
+  - Statistically, we say the noise is **independent and indentically distributed (IID)**
   - We define error btw each measurement and the actual value of the resistance $x$

 <img src="./resources/w1/resistor-estimation-copy.png" width="460" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The value of $x$ still unknow, to find $x$ we square the errors to arrive at an equation that's a `function of the measurements`
+- The value of $x$ still unknown, to find $x$ we square the errors to arrive at an equation that's a `function of the measurements`
 - **The square error criterion/cost or loss function** :

 $$
 \displaystyle \hat{x}_{LS} =